mozilla/fathom-fox/README.md

 ## Development

-To work on FathomFox itself, do the steps under "Get FathomFox Running" above.
+To work on FathomFox itself, do the steps under [Get FathomFox Running](#get-fathomfox-running) above.

 ## Version History